Horsehair: Uses

 Horsehair is used for violin and other stringed instrument bows.
-Another use in the art community comes from pottery and basket weaving where the hair is used for distinct accents and styling.
+Another use in the art community comes from pottery and basket weaving, where the hair is used for distinct accents and styling.

 The use of horsehair for fishing has a wide range of applications.
 The most widely applied use for horsehair is in the fishing line.
 The hair is spun together and made into very long lines.

-One historic use was for gloves commonly used for fishing in the medieval age leading up to the 17th century in cold climates.
+Another historic use was for gloves commonly used for fishing in the medieval age leading up to the 17th century in cold climates.
 In the early 1900s, surgeons would use horsehair and silver wires to suture the incisions needed for a facelift.

+Horsehair has been used in more modern times as the constituent of expensive horsehair mattresses.

 Supply

 Most horsehair comes from slaughtered horses.

 Hair for bows comes from tails of horses in cold climates, and is sorted by size.
 It comes primarily from stallions and costs $150–$400 per pound because of the sorting needed to extract long hairs.

 Mongolia produces 900 tons of horsehair per year.